-Currently if you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
+If you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
 However, where lump sums exceed £1,073,100 in total the excess may be taxed as income on the recipient.
-This tax does not apply where a vehicle intended for providing income is set up, even if it is then cashed in immediately.
-On death at or after age 75, income tax will apply to all benefits.
+We can provide specific advice on the rules currently in place, and changes from April 2024 on request.
+On death at or after age 75, income tax will apply to benefits.